Aviral3888/Notes-App/README.md

 # Notes-App
 Pure JavaScript, Bootstrap for Designing, Responsive
+Delete notes feature is also present.
-You can delete notes when not needed
+You can also search notes using search option.
-Concept of Local storage is used.
+Local Storage is used to store Title and Notes.